-- We have signed up to the Law Society’s Women in Law Pledge pursuant to which we have pledged to reach 30% women in our partnership.
+- We have signed up to the Law Society’s Women in Law Pledge pursuant to which we pledged to reach 30% women in our partnership, and in 2022 we reached this goal.
 As part of this commitment the firm implemented a tailored and specific 15-point Gender Balance Plan to identify the areas where barriers to gender balance may occur.

 - We run a number of programmes through our learning and development team to support our lawyers from training to partnership.

 - We have recently signed Rare’s Race Fairness Commitment which requires a number of actions to support the recruitment, progression and promotion of Black and all ethnic minority people.

 - We believe that data tells a compelling story and so we analyse our demographics information to look at promotion and attrition figures for certain groups – for example from an ethnicity or gender perspective.